Member login

 Clare is Head of the School of Medical Sciences at the University of Auckland and a New Zealand Registered Dietitian.
 Since qualifying in the UK in 1984, she has specialised in paediatric dietetics, practicing in the UK and Australia.
 An active contributor to infant and childhood nutrition policy, she serves on national review panels.
 Her research explores how early-life nutritional determinants affect health, and she led a National Science Challenge - funded trial on prebiotic complementary foods and infant gut microbiomes.
 She has a daughter with coeliac disease.

-Gluten Free Made Delicious: The Vogel’s & Edmonds Experience - presented by Malika Ganley.
+Gluten Free Made Delicious: Ploughman's experience - presented by The Two Raw Sisters.

-Join our new Food Ambassador, Malika Ganley, live at the Gluten Free Food Festival as she shares her love of cooking and baking with Vogel’s Gluten Free breads and Edmonds Gluten Free ingredients.
+Join our new Food Ambassador, Two Raw Sisters, live at the Gluten Free Food Festival as they share their love of cooking and baking with Ploughman's Gluten Free bread.
 Discover simple, flavour-packed recipes, clever tips, and plenty of inspiration to make living gluten free both easy and delicious.
-Whether you’re newly gluten free or a seasoned pro, this is your chance to taste, learn and be inspired by two iconic NZ favourites.
+Whether you’re newly gluten free or a seasoned pro, this is your chance to taste, learn and be inspired.

 Pre-register to attend the workshops and food demonstration